 - a.
 Provides justifiable and reasonable quantitative estimates of: 1) annual GHG emission reductions at the applicant's agricultural operation, and 2) other potential benefits for California including the following (as applicable): direct and indirect annual electricity, fossil fuel and thermal savings, (kilowatt-hour, therms, Btu), energy cost reductions, other air emission reductions (e.g., nitrogen oxides (NOx)), and any other co-benefits. - b.
-Provides cost benefit analysis comparing Energy Commission funds requested relative to estimated GHG emission reductions (e.g., Energy Commission dollars requested/ton of GHG emissions reduced). - c.
+Identifies the benefits to be provided by the project tasks and who will receive the identified benefits. - c.
+Provides cost benefit analysis comparing Energy Commission funds requested relative to estimated GHG emission reductions (e.g., Energy Commission dollars requested/ton of GHG emissions reduced). - d.
 States the timeframe, assumptions, and calculations for the estimated benefits, and explains their reasonableness.

-d.
-Provides a clear and plausible M&V plan that describes how GHG emission reductions, energy savings, and other benefits (specified in item 3.a. of the technical scoring criteria) will be determined.
+e.
+Provides a clear and plausible M&V plan that describes how GHG emission reductions, energy savings, and other benefits (specified in item 4.a. of the technical scoring criteria) will be determined.

-a.
-Preference Considerations
+5. Preference Considerations